The Raw Food Advantage: Uncooked vs. Cooked Food

 - Giraffes use their long necks to reach buds and leaves.
 Humans were given hands suitable for plucking fruit, nuts, and things that grew high up in the air and sunshine.

 By observing nature, we see that the healthiest creatures eat their food as it is—uncooked and unaltered.
-Since food taken as nature made it will produce a natural being, it is clear that humans were also designed to consume whole foods.
+Since food taken as nature made it will produce a natural being, it is clear that humans were also designed to consume whole foods as outlined in the article comparing ape and man diet.

 Food’s Impact on the Body and Mind